MarcSerraPeralta/seasontracker/README.md

 # seasontracker

-Tracks if TV shows have new (released) seasons using TMDB
+Tracks new season releases of TV shows using TMDB